avarakin/AstroPiMaker4/README.md

 1. Server version of Ubuntu has LXD and cloud software  which is not needed so it is removed
 2. Random number generator is taking a lot of time during the boot so "haveged" random generator is installed as part of the installer script
-3. Wifi and logitech wireless mouse/keyboard are not working.
-Need to install raspbian drivers